AILA Doc No. 12032166 | Dated April 3, 2015

-The current immigration reform debate provides an opportunity to identify clear and reasonable border security goals that move beyond strategies focused solely on increasing spending at the Southern border.
+This is the time to identify clear and reasonable border security goals that move beyond strategies focused solely on increasing spending at the Southern border.
 An effective border security plan must be based on performance metrics and measurable standards of border safety that are both achievable and fiscally responsible.
-Moreover, in order for border security reform to be successful, it must be done as a part of a larger immigration reform effort that includes legalization of the undocumented and reforms to the legal immigration system.

 Cite as AILA Doc.
 No. 12032166.